Community forum Tuesday will focus on approaches to drug use crisis

-HUNTINGTON — The Bernard McDonough Foundation and Marshall Health this week will kick off 14 statewide meetings to share what programs and initiatives are being used in the Huntington community to significantly reduce overdoses.
+HUNTINGTON — The Bernard McDonough Foundation and Marshall Health have planned 14 statewide meetings to share what programs and initiatives are being used in the Huntington community to significantly reduce overdoses.

-The initial event is Tuesday, Oct.
-1, from 10 a.m. to 2 p.m. at Ramada Limited at 3094 16th Street Road in Huntington.
+The initial event will take place from 10 a.m. to 2 p.m.
+Tuesday, Oct.
+1, at Ramada Limited at 3094 16th Street Road in Huntington.
 It will target the communities of Cabell, Lincoln, Mason and Wayne counties.

-Each meeting will allow time for community collaboration, sharing of resources, a presentation of key approaches that were successful in Huntington and a guided community discussion on how participants can collaborate with fellow stakeholders to address substance use in their region.
+Each meeting will allow time for community collaboration, sharing of resources, a presentation of key approaches that were successful in Huntington and a guided community discussion on how participants can address substance use in their region.

 The message is geared toward representatives of local healthcare administration, local elected officials, those active in areas such as economic development and the faith community, local foundations, and funder and local advocates of substance use-related efforts.